A tutorial overview of model predictive control for continuous crystallization: current possibilities and future perspectives: Population balance equation and solution methods

-Note that, to keep the notation uncluttered, we omitted the dependency on the properties of the continuous phase in \eqref{eq:PBEGeneral} and \eqref{eq:PBESourceTerms}.
-To obtain a meaningful model for our system we must couple the population balance equation with equations describing the continuous phase and functions, e.g., for nucleation rate $N$, growth rate $G$, and kernel $\beta$.
+Note that, to keep the notation uncluttered, we omitted the dependence on the properties of the continuous phase in \eqref{eq:PBEGeneral} and \eqref{eq:PBESourceTerms}.
+To obtain a meaningful model for our system we must couple the PBE with equations describing the continuous phase and functions, e.g., for the nucleation rate $N$, the growth rate $G$, and the kernel $\beta$.
 These are usually dependent on other process parameters, such as concentration, temperature, and pressure.
-Coupling the population balance equation with the equations modeling the continuous phase, i.e., the mass and energy balances, is essential and will be covered in Section~\ref{section:Models}.
+Coupling the PBE with the equations modeling the continuous phase, i.e. the mass and energy balances, is essential and is covered in Section~\ref{section:Models}.

-This section will provide five different solution methods to solve the population balance equation \eqref{eq:PBEGeneral}.
+This section provides five different solution methods to solve the PBE \eqref{eq:PBEGeneral}.
 The presented methods and some basic characteristics and differences are shown in Table~\ref{tb:GuideSolutionMethods}.
 Complexity refers to the complexity of the implementation of the method.
 Methods also differ in the information they provide.
 More precisely, the methods provide either the full distribution or only information about the moments.
 The domain is also bounded in some methods, i.e. there might exist a minimum and a maximum particle length or volume that can be considered.
-Simulation time refers to computational complexity and does not necessarily have to correspond to the complexity of the implementation, as is, for example, the case with the MC method, which is simple to implement but results in large simulation times.
+Computational complexity does not necessarily have to correspond to the complexity of the implementation, as is, for example, the case with the MC method, which is simple to implement but results in large simulation times.